Wind-Corporation/Progressia/docs/BuildingGuide.md

 Executable file will be located directly inside the CMake binary directory.

-Directory `run`  in project root  is ignored by git  for builders'  convenience;
-using project root as working directory is safe for debug builds.
+Directory `run` in  project  root is  ignored  by git  for  convenience;  using project root as working directory is safe for debug builds.